psiri/nixos-config/README.md

       `/mnt` and run: `nixos-generate-config --root /mnt`.
 2. If you want to use home-manager: add your stuff from `~/.config/nixpkgs` to `home-manager` (probably `home.nix`).
-  - The included file is also a good starting point if you don't have a config yet.
-3. Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
+2. Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
-4. Clone the nixos configuration:
+3. Clone the nixos configuration:
     1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`
        1. Note: `--branch <YOURBRANCH>` is optional but useful when testing new configurations that haven't been merged into main/master